gbroder24/solar-system/README.md

 ### User Goals

-+ I want to log my daily energy usage and solar generation in a user friendly process.
++ I want to understand the main objective of the program clearly to know its purpose.
 + I want to easily understand how to input my data.
 + I want to recieve clear feedback when I input correct / incorrect data.
 + I want to view my data and have it displayed in a clear and easy to understand format.